appliedAI-Initiative/accsr/README_dev.md

     -d             Delete release branch after merging
     -e             Edit changelog (using default editor)
     -v, --verbose  Print debug information
-    -y, --yes      Do not prompt for confirmation, for non-interactive use
+    -y, --yes      Do not prompt for confirmation, for non-interactive use (incompatible with -e)

   Positional options:
     VERSION_STR   Version to release, e.g. v0.1.2.